ColinMaudry/dita-rdf/dita2rdf/README.md

 Thanks for giving a spin to the dita2rdf plugin!
 Please report bugs and questions to https://github.com/ColinMaudry/dita-rdf/issues.

+###What does it do?

+The dita2rdf DITA Open Toolkit plugin (aka the dita2rdf plugin) adds a new transtype to the DITA OT: rdf.

+In short, running the rdf transtype on a DITA map or topic runs an extraction of the metadata of the content and stores in RDF/XML format, a serialization of RDF.
+The transformation not only extracts the metadata of the input file, it also follows the references (@href and resolved @keyref) to cover the whole documentation set.

+"Why on Earth would I want to do that?".
+Good question.
+I will give you great reasons when I add an extra step to the transformation: the upload of the result to a triple store, an RDF data base.
+I might also speak about it during the next DITA Europe conference if the committee considers these great reasons great enough.

 ###Requirements

 * [DITA open toolkit](http://dita-ot.github.io/) 1.8.x (version 1.5+ could work but not tested)